Unicorn: Reasoning about Configurable System Performance through the lens of Causality

-\paragraph{Stage-I: Formulate Performance Queries.} \ourapproach enables ~\textit{developers} and ~\textit{users} of highly-configurable systems to conduct performance tasks, including performance debugging, optimization, and tuning in the following scenarios.
-In particular, they need to answer several performance queries: (i) What configuration options \emph{caused} the performance fault? (ii) What are \emph{important options and their interactions} that influence performance? (iii) How to \emph{optimize} one quality or navigate \textit{tradeoffs} among multiple qualities in a reliable and explainable fashion? (iv) How can we \emph{understand} what options and possible interactions are most responsible for the performance degradation in production?
+\paragraph{Stage I: Formulate Performance Queries.} \ourapproach enables ~\textit{developers} and ~\textit{users} of highly-configurable systems to conduct performance tasks, including performance debugging, optimization, and tuning, n particular, when they need to answer several performance queries: (i) What configuration options \emph{caused} the performance fault? (ii) What are \emph{important options and their interactions} that influence performance? (iii) How to \emph{optimize} one quality or navigate \textit{tradeoffs} among multiple qualities in a reliable and explainable fashion? (iv) How can we \emph{understand} what options and possible interactions are most responsible for the performance degradation in production?

-At this stage, the performance queries are translated to formal causal queries using the interface of the causal inference engine in \ourapproach.
-Note that in the current implementation of \ourapproach, this translation is performed manually, however, this process could be made automatically by creating a grammar for specifying performance queries and the translations can be made between the performance query into the well-defined causal queries, note that such translation has been done in domains such as genomics~\cite{farahmand2019causal}.
+At this stage, the performance queries are translated to formal causal queries using the interface of the causal inference engine (cf. \fig{overview}).
+Note that in the current implementation of \ourapproach, this translation is performed manually, however, this process could be made automated by creating a grammar for specifying performance queries and the translations can be made between the performance queries into the well-defined causal queries, note that such translation has been done in domains such as genomics~\cite{farahmand2019causal}.